https://propellerads.com/publishers/?ref_id=mNXh

 2. Distance: 20 Km

-3. Travel Time: 35 Minutes during low tide, and 45 Minutes to more than 1 hour during high tide
+3. Travel Time: 35 Minutes during low tide and 45 Minutes to more than 1 hour during high tide

 Click the play tab below to watch the video about the trip to Lahuy Island.

-See more images of Bikal Port and sights to enjoy along the way by clicking the arrow tab below:
+See more images of Bikal Port below:

 Boat Rental Cost